 On The Ground

-Soapbox hosted a Community Open Newsroom in conjunction with the Walnut Hills series in the winter of 2020 headquartered at Caffè Vivace.
-Twenty-two members of the community were guests during the Open Newsroom events which were hosted by Kathryne Gardette.
-The Open Newsroom closed at the start of the nationwide COVID shutdown.
+Soapbox hosted a weekly Community Open Newsroom in conjunction with the Walnut Hills series in the winter of 2020 headquartered at Caffè Vivace.
+Twenty-two neighborhood champions joined our live broadcasts hosted by Kathryne Gardette.
+Our Community Open Newsroom closed at the start of the nationwide COVID shutdown.

 How a neighborhood that said “No” to everything became one that says “Yes”